 The Pros and Cons of School Uniforms

-For children across the globe, the start of the academic year is marked by the almost ritualistic back to school shopping trip.
+For children across the globe, the start of the academic year is marked by the almost ritualistic back-to-school shopping trip.
 But what clothing children should buy, and wear to school, brings a lot of debate.
-In some places, school uniforms have become a trademark of the education system, and in others, children can wear what they choose.
-In this article, we will give you a high level overview of the pros and cons of each.
+School uniforms have become a trademark of the education system in some places; in others, children can wear what they choose.
+In this article, we will give you a high-level overview of the pros and cons of each.

-Another argument against uniforms is that school uniforms actually pose a risk for children as it makes them more noticeable.
-Since uniforms are an indication of childhood vulnerability and innocence, the garments could act as harbingers of danger in terms of bullying and assault.
+Another argument against uniforms is that school uniforms pose a risk for children as it makes them more noticeable.
+Since uniforms indicate childhood vulnerability and innocence, the garments could act as harbingers of danger regarding bullying and assault.